-4.1 Construction phase
+4.1 Planning and construction phase

 No major construction is planned in the foreseeable future, but Table 3 makes provision for maintenance contractors furing the operational phase, as well as potential future upgrades and additions.

 Table 3.
 Management actions: construction phase